rbohl/liferay-docs/developer/frameworks/articles/data-engine/02-data-collection-api/01-data-record-collection-operations.markdown

 ## Deleting a Data Record

-To delete a `DEDataRecordCollection`, pass a `DEDataRecordCollectionDeleteRequest` to `DEDataRecordCollectionService.execute()`.
+To delete a `DEDataRecord`, pass a `DEDataRecordCollectionDeleteRecordRequest` as parameter to `DEDataRecordCollectionService.execute()`.

 Required parameter: `long deDataRecordCollectionId`